 Monitoring the trademark

 To maintain your client's trademark in an effective fashion, it is advisable to constantly monitor whether infringing trademarks are being filed or used.
 You can do this by perusing the Trademarks Register.
-You can also take out a subscription on trademarks applied for at a later date.
+You can also take choose for the BOIP Trademark Alert.
 For more information on this subject, contact our Information Centre.